Jnathan0/install-scripts/README.md

 # install-scripts
-Repo to hold yaml to install utils and apps via config as code
+Repo to hold yaml templates to bootstrap utils and apps via config as code `installer.sh` runs as the driver